Is social media marketing worth it for my manufacturing business?

 What are the best social media channels for manufacturing businesses?

 It's important to remember that social media is just one part of a larger online marketing strategy.
-While social media activity can and does generate sales activity, there is still one more likely step in between—your website.
+While social media activity can help with sales conversations, there is still one more likely step in between—your website.
 No comment, tweet or blog post or brand page can possibly answer every question a new customer will have.
 Your website is an important part of an effective social media strategy.
 As such, it should have complete product catalogs, specifications and technical details, downloadable CAD files, case studies and any other information a new customer might be looking for.

 Contact us for a free Digital Health Check.
 We'll evaluate your online presence and see exactly what you need to grow your business and connect with more B2B buyers.